CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 **Implementation**

-Once all planning steps have been completed, it is time to commission the devices.
+Once all the planning steps have been completed, it is about commissioning the devices.
 It also depends on where the devices are positioned (see SYS.4.1.M2 * Suitable Setup of Printers, Copiers and Multifunction Devices *) and how to restrict access to the devices (see SYS.4.1.M6 * Access Restrictions) on printers, copiers and multifunction devices *).

 Like any IT system, network-enabled printers, copiers, and MFPs should be protected from unauthorized use (see SYS.4.1.M13 * Authentication for printers, copiers, and MFPs *).
-But also the media on which the (digital) information is transmitted and stored must be adequately protected (see SYS.4.1.M14 * Information protection for printers, copiers and multifunction devices *).
+But also the media on which the (digital) information is transmitted and stored must be suitably secured (see SYS.4.1.M14 * Information protection for printers, copiers and multifunction devices *).
 In addition to print hardware, software components, such as print servers or clients, are important for secure operation.
 Depending on the operating system and printing system used, appropriate requirements and modules must be implemented, such as SYS.4.1.M4 * Secure use of CUPS * or APP.3.4 * Samba *.

 **Business**